 St. Andrew's endowment makes possible the existence and presence of these twin core strengths.
 Investment income from our endowment underwrites St. Andrew's financial aid program and faculty support funds; without our endowment draw, we would not be able to attract the caliber or the diversity of students or teachers we do today.
 The current and future strength of St. Andrew’s depends on our ability to deepen the School’s historic, generous commitment to financial aid and faculty development.

-To make a gift in support of an existing endowed fund, or to establish a new fund, please contact Will Mitchell, Director of Advancement, at 302-285-4210 or email@example.com.
+To make a gift in support of an existing endowed fund, or to establish a new fund, please contact Bernice Whaley, Director of Advancement, at 302-285-4408 or firstname.lastname@example.org.

 The tradition of creating named endowed funds in academic communities reflects a school’s highest ideals and mission.
 Endowed funds celebrate the essential dynamic that makes great education possible: the connection between gifted, generous, creative teachers and promising, engaged, passionate students.

 Endowed scholarship funds underwrite St. Andrew's financial aid program.
-Investment income from endowed scholarship funds pays for some or all tuition for 46% of our current students.
+Investment income from endowed scholarship funds pays for some or all tuition for nearly half of our current students.
 The opportunity to create a named endowed scholarship fund begins with a minimum commitment of $50,000.